-Oleg Khaiet joined CJE in 2017 and is the Client Services and Data Coordinator for HCS.
+Oleg Khaiet joined CJE in 2017 and is the Client Services & Data Manager of Holocaust Community Services for HCS.
 He has many responsibilities within HCS, including comprehensive data tracking, consolidating, and reporting.
 He also coordinates HCS’ transportation program, responds to administrative requests from HCS Care Managers, and serves as a liaison between HCS and CJE’s Finance Department.
 In addition, he is responsible for answering the HCS main phone line, conducting intakes for prospective HCS clients, and routinely answering many calls and emails from current HCS clients, caregivers, and family members.
 Oleg received his master’s degree in finance from the Kharkiv National University of Economics in Ukraine and has extensive experience in financial, social, and managerial services.

-Heather Klain serves as Reparations Coordinator and Administrative Coordinator at Holocaust Community Services.
+Heather Klain serves as Program & Reparations Coordinator of Holocaust Community Services at Holocaust Community Services.
 She joined the HCS team full-time in 2016 after serving a year as an AmeriCorps VISTA volunteer with us.
 Among many other responsibilities, Heather trains our HCS volunteers who serve in many roles, such as making Friendly Visits and Calls, to providing assistance at events and with office work.
 She has also screened and assisted over 250 Holocaust survivors and families to obtain reparations benefits and/or program services as needed and has become the program's resident expert in reparations and restitution benefits.
 After earning a bachelor's degree in psychology and sociology from Northern Illinois University, she narrowed her focus from genocide prevention work to Holocaust scholarship, education, and survivor services.